Check out our new Founder's Reserve Manuka Honey 830+MG in the Shop!

 The ULTIMATE Manuka Honey Buyer’s Guide!

-Not all Manuka honey is created equal.
+We often get this question, and the truth is that not all Manuka honey is created equal.

 Before you decide to buy Manuka honey, there are a handful of things you will want to consider.
-And if it’s your first time, it’s important to recognize these distinctions so you can understand exactly what you’re purchasing.
+And if it’s your first time, it’s important to recognize these distinctions so you can understand what you’re purchasing.

 What is Manuka Honey?